Course Number: CAS 109

 Upon successful completion of this course, student will be able to:

-- Use critical thinking skills to independently design and create on-screen presentations.
+- Use critical thinking skills to independently design and create digital presentations.

 Outcome Assessment Strategies